hmngwy/balita/README.md

 I uh, well do you want to write it?
 Fork and send me a PR.
 I really didn't plan to spend a lot of time on this tiny project, so there's no tests and all that jazz. :)

 ### What's the news source?
-It's just Google News with the "Philippines" filter on.
+It's just Google News RSS with the "Philippines" filter on.
+The full articles are loaded via the news sites themselves.

+### How it works
+The RSS is stripped for titles and links and that's your main menu.

+The full articles are loaded directly from the news sites, the whole page is loaded and is passed through node-readability, this finds the article in the page.
+I apply some cleanup myself like condensing the paragraph spacing, indentations, and line lengths by word.